Russia faces fuel crisis after railway wagon ban

 Representatives of several other refineries have expressed concerns over the ban, but would not comment on the record.

-A spokesman for Rosneft, Russia’s largest crude producer, said that the company has written to Acting Transportation Minister Igor Levitin asking him to postpone the ban until August 1.
+A spokesman for Rosneft, Russia’s largest crude producer, said that the company has written to Transportation Minister Igor Levitin asking him to postpone the ban until Aug.
+1.

 The ban was set on May 5, according to a document posted on the watchdog’s website www.rostransnadzor.ru.